RustScript2025/RustScript/README.md

 ## License

-This project is licensed under the GPL-2.0 License.
+This project is licensed under the GPL-2.0 Licence.

 ## Phase 1 Features (NEW!)